Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Standard rotor-routing context and background

 Let $G=(V,A,\head,\tail)$ be a directed multigraph.
 The Laplacian homomorphism is the homomorphism $\Delta$ from $C_V$ to itself whose value on every vertex $v \in V$ (viewed as an element of $C_V$) is

-The Laplacian matrix $L$ is the matrix of $\Delta$ in the canonical base of $C_V$.
+The {\bf Laplacian matrix} $L$ is the matrix of $\Delta$ in the canonical basis of $C_V$.
+Its rows and columns are indexed by $V$, and its entries are given by

+Let $S \subset V$.
+The {\bf $S$-reduced Laplacian matrix} is the matrix $L'$ obtained by removing from $L$ the rows and columns corresponding to $S$.
 The following result is classic for undirected graphs and known as \emph{Kirchoff's matrix-tree theorem}, but the directed version is a bit less common (see~\cite{pitman_tree_2018} for a proof).

-\begin{theorem} Let $S \subset V$ and let $L'$ be the reduced Laplacian matrix, obtained by removing from $L$ the lines and columns corresponding to $S$.
-Then the determinant of $L'$ is the number of arborescences rooted in $S$. \end{theorem}
+\begin{theorem} Let $S \subset V$ and let $L'$ be the $S$-reduced Laplacian matrix.
+Then the determinant of $L'$ is the number of directed forests with domain $V\setminus S$. \end{theorem}

-Of particular interest to us is also the nullspace of $\Delta$, which is given by the following result whose proof can be found in~\cite{bjorner_chip-firing_1992}.
+Of particular interest to us is also the kernel (null space) of $\Delta$, which is given by the following result whose proof can be found in~\cite{bjorner_chip-firing_1992}.